 After lunch we checked into our Volcano Bay View Standard Room with two queen beds.
 The view did not disappoint.
 The massive glowing Krakatau Volcano out our window was a constant reminder that fun and adventure were merely footsteps away.

-My son wrapped up e-learning for the day and we decided it was time for some fun.
+After settling in, we decided it was time for some fun.
 There are complementary shuttles that transport guests to and from Cabana Bay and the theme parks in mere minutes, so we hopped on the shuttle and headed over for fun and dinner.

-We had made reservations for The Toothsome Chocolate Emporium & Savory Feast Kitchen, but had a few minutes to spare, so we popped over to see my son’s favorite Marvel character on The Amazing Adventures of Spider-Man ride in Universal’s Islands of Adventure.
+We had made reservations for The Toothsome Chocolate Emporium & Savory Feast Kitchen, but had a few minutes to spare, so we popped over to see my son’s favorite Marvel character on The Amazing Adventures of Spider-Man ride in Universal Islands of Adventure.